romanz/thebitcoinhole-databasedatabase/README.md

 * [Bitcoin Nodes](/item-types/bitcoin-nodes)
 * [Bitcoin Books](/item-types/books)

+All the info about the companies/projects owners of the any of the items, can be located at the [brands](/brands) directory.

 ## Website

 The [thebitcoinhole.com](https://thebitcoinhole.com/) website offers Hardware Wallets, Software Wallets, Bitcoin Nodes, Seed Backup Solutions, Inheritance Services & Bitcoin Books comparisons using this database.